Cynthia L. Small, CCMC, Tax Collector

 FYE 2016 Mill Rates: Town, Political Subdivisions & Fire Districts

-Calendar year 2015 payments are available by accessing the on-line lookup
+Prior year calendar year payments are available by accessing the online lookup

 The following graphs reflect the Adopted FYE 2017 revenues and expenditures as a percent of the total Adopted FYE 2017 Budget.